DEON-integrated Issue Tracking, Integration of Atlassian Jira®, Microsoft® Azure® DevOps and Wrike®

 Cloud-based

 The cloud-based Jira system currently offers several options for user authentication.
-One of them is OAuth, where the Jira administrator needs to embed some information about DEON in the Jira environment so that DEON can “talk” to the Jira server.
-First, an Application Link needs to be set up in the Jira product settings, which are usually accessible via the URL atlassian.net/plugins/servlet/applinks/listApplicationLinks.
+One of them is OAuth, where the Jira administrator must embed some information about DEON into the Jira environment so that DEON can „speak“ with the Jira server.
+First, a Application Link be set up in the Jira product settings, which are normally accessible via the URL atlassian.net/plugins/servlet/applinks/listApplicationLinks are accessible.
 This page should look similar to the image below.

 On the following page, an Application Name and Type must be specified.
-Normally, this should be set to DEON and Generic Application.
-Also, the Create Incoming Link option must be enabled.
+Normally this should be set to DEON and Generic Application must be set.
+Also the option Create Incoming Link must be enabled.

 MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQDwbjsh4GEf9NGWSwxvVWodfkCnG5DFhbqvf3+HOrzpEXDCvZBcS58lRz8h7Lb376QXxUoJfogLD//LGooUM02DLOIHbrZcMGWhG34+cbP7UNHppY1/m4AcRfTkXyyFzOBuWfbHYSIYeiE/qYIplWhib8By8rxlUVm9NMjhPp0mrQIDAQAB